 Effective management of diseases such as hypertension requires more than drug therapy, but also a change in diet and lifestyle.
-At George Clinical, our focus is clinical trials, whereas our parent organization, The George Institute, is a world leader in public health research.
+At George Clinical, our focus is clinical trials, whereas our partner in research, The George Institute, is a world leader in public health research.
 This allows us to form comprehensive approaches to disease management that very few other single organizations are capable of.

 As this week is Salt Awareness week, we highlight the work of the Institute in salt reduction, a key factor in the development of hypertension and its associated co-morbidities.
 The Institute is currently initiating a large scale cluster randomised trial, called the SSaSS study, which will be conducted in rural China.